 Have a look at our LED savings infographic to learn more.

 7) Will LED light bulbs fit my current lamps?

 The vast majority of LED light bulbs are built to retrofit to existing lamps, meaning that they will fit in compatible fixtures.
 An LED light bulb with a standard B22d bayonet cap (BC), for example, will fit straight into a standard bayonet cap lamp.

-You can see the wide range of available cap types here.
+You can read our article on available cap types here.